 Adopted rules of working

 In line with the working procedures in all other groups of oneM2M, the SSC will conduct consensus-based decision making and will follow the established oneM2M Methods of Work and Working Procedures.
 The SSC will not perform any technical work.
 Any exchange of information on technical issues will be done directly by the TP.
+The SSC will also closely coordinate with MARCOMs to generate and disseminate content such as press releases, articles and publications.